Les voies d'accès au mont Royal (Camillien-Houde / Remembrance)

 As an alternative, you could implement traffic control measures to restrict the number of cars on any given stretch, traffic lights, set to count the cars in & out, and increasing the 'stop' duration would eventually force less committed drivers onto other routes.
 Done well, there would ideally be zero impact during moderate to light traffic periods, but would act as a deterrent for drivers during busy ones.
 (Exempt buses, taxis)

-The best way to protect pedestrians and cyclists from cars using the mountain to cross the city is to separate the parties concerned.
+- Gennarino FioriThe best way to protect pedestrians and cyclists from cars using the mountain to cross the city is to separate the parties concerned.
 Why not re-use all those concrete blocks that Denis Coderre ordered for the formula e-race. and re purpose them to separate the roadway on the mountain from pedestrians and cyclists.
 The only problem is the short stretch near the lookout where the road cuts through the mountain.
 But I'm quite sure that's an easy problem to correct.
 This way all parties concerned can enjoy the beauty and splendor of the mountain.
 Of course lower the speed limit and enforce it with photo radar.

-Please keep the Camillien-Houde Way/Remberance Road thoroughfare open all year.
+Blocking through traffic on the mountain doesn't protect cyclists or pedestrians.
+They are still sharing the road with cars. - David McEntyrePlease keep the Camillien-Houde Way/Remberance Road thoroughfare open all year.
 It is convenient; it is a delight to drive in a beautiful part

-The best way to protect pedestrians and cyclists from cars using the mountain to cross the city is to separate the parties concerned.
+of the city; it offers wonderful views that Montrealers and visitors alike may enjoy.
+There are far more citizens who do not cycle than do who are being deprived of one of the outstanding joys our city can offer. - Antonio FioriThe best way to protect pedestrians and cyclists from cars using the mountain to cross the city is to separate the parties concerned.
 Why not re-use all those concrete blocks that Denis Coderre ordered for the formula e-race. and re purpose them to separate the roadway on the mountain from pedestrians and cyclists.
 The only problem is the short stretch near the lookout where the road cuts through the mountain.
 But I'm quite sure that's an easy problem to correct.
 This way all parties concerned can enjoy the beauty and splendor of the mountain.
 Of course lower the speed limit and enforce it with photo radar.

-Having lived in Montreal all of my 61 years, I am appalled that the current administration sees fit to usurp power from the people concerning access to the Camillien Houde way.
+Blocking through traffic on the mountain doesn't protect cyclists or pedestrians.
+They are still sharing the road with cars. - Robert SutherlandHaving lived in Montreal all of my 61 years, I am appalled that the current administration sees fit to usurp power from the people concerning access to the Camillien Houde way.
 A petition denouncing the move was signed by 4 times the amount of people who signed the petition supporting this closure.

 I find it will be difficult accessing Mount Royal cemetery where 7 generations of my family are buried and I visit at least 3 times a year.
 It also prevents park goes of a certain age as it is difficult to get to the facilities without proper road access.